rbtnguyen/ajax_weather/README.md

-ajax_weather
+simple_weather
 ============

-AJAX - Weather Example
+Simple Weather

-Basic Weather app using API request and AJAX in order to prevent page refresh.
-Demo can be found here: http://rbtnguyen.github.io/ajax_weather
+Basic Weather app using API request from World Weather Online and AJAX in order to prevent page refresh.
+Demo can be found here: http://rbtnguyen.github.io/simple_weather